emmaC11/F1-monza-token-system/README.md

 * Menu option '4' must be selected to open the 'withdraw tokens' dialog.
 * The user will be prompted to enter their account number & the amount of tokens they want to withdraw.
 * Users can withdraw an amount greater than their current balance if they are signed up to the overdraft facility.
-* If the user inputs are valid, the tokens will be withdrawn from their account & their balance will be updated.
+* If user inputs are valid, the tokens will be withdrawn from their account & their balance will be updated.
 * The user will be provided with a code that they can enter at the kiosks located around the track to claim their tokens.

 > User Story: As a first time user, I want to withdraw tokens from my account.